ShivanshSrivastava1/Mar.io/README.md

 .clear [optional number] - Clears a certain number of most recent messages in the current text channel.
 The default number is 5, but it can be changed

-.8ball [question] - Answers the user’s question like the Magic 8 Ball would
+.8ball [question] - Answers the command user’s question like the Magic 8 Ball would

 .wiki [search term] - Searches Wikipedia for the given term and returns a summary from the most relevant article